 Let Minnow Café

 Let Minnow’s breakfast menu includes classic brekky dishes plus some new twists on the first meal of the day.
-The new winter menu features showstoppers like pumpkin pie pancakes, and an Okonomiyaki pancake stack with Peking pork, however die hard fans are all about the Nutella hot chocolates and incredible milkshakes on offer.
+The new winter menu features showstoppers like ricotta hotcakes with spiced apple and mascarpone and corn and quinora fritters, however die hard fans are all about the toasties and incredible milkshakes on offer.

 The Low Road